simplex-chat/simplex-chat/docs/GLOSSARY.md

 ## Post-compromise security

-The quality of the end-to-end encryption scheme allowing to recover security against a passive attacker who observes encrypted messages after compromising one (or both) of the parties.
+Also known as break-in recovery, it is the quality of the end-to-end encryption scheme allowing to recover security against a passive attacker who observes encrypted messages after compromising one (or both) of the parties.
 Also known as recovery from compromise or break-in recovery.
 [Double-ratchet algorithm](#double-ratchet-algorithm) has this quality.

 ## Post-quantum cryptography

 Any of the proposed cryptographic systems or algorithms that are thought to be secure against an attack by a quantum computer.
-It appears that as of 2023 there is no system or algorithm that is proven to be secure against such attacks, or even to be secure agains attacks by massively parallel conventional computers, so a general recommendation is to use post-quantum cryptogrpahic systems in combination with the traditional cryptographic systems.
+It appears that as of 2023 there is no system or algorithm that is proven to be secure against such attacks, or even to be secure against attacks by massively parallel conventional computers, so a general recommendation is to use post-quantum cryptographic systems in combination with the traditional cryptographic systems.

 [Wikipedia](https://en.wikipedia.org/wiki/Post-quantum_cryptography)